 Seabuckthorn is an alias used for the solo work of English acoustic guitarist & multi-instrumentalist Andy Cartwright.

 Cartwright uses the techniques of finger picking & bowing combined with various open tunings to form a mixture of approaches, often with layered accompaniments.
-Generally the songs lean towards to the experimental genre, whilst on the edge of the ambient and psychedelic.
+Generally the songs lean towards to the experimental genre, whilst on the edge of the ambient and folk.

 Having grown up in Oxfordshire, Cartwright studied sound engineering in Cornwall and then lived in the cities of London, Paris & Bristol.
 He now resides in the southern Alps where the mountainous landscapes offer enough inspiration to produce & record music.